TNamdarian/saran-collection/README.md

         - Shirts
         - Belts
         - Shoes
+    - Blog
     - Profile Icon with dropdown:
         - My Profile
         - Log out
         - Product Management - Only admin users will be able to to view this
+        - Add a blogpost - Only admin users will be able to to view this
 - The navbar is collapsed into a burger icon on small screens.

 #### Footer